 There are various formats that TV commercials can take, from traditional 30-second spots to longer infomercials.
 If you are a night owl like me, you’ve probably noticed Chuck Norris infomercials selling various exercise and workout equipment.
 I’ve purchased many of these products.

 OTT stands for “Over the Top” and refers to any streaming service that delivers ads over the internet.
 It’s also known as streaming TV ads, and if you are a subscriber to Hulu or Peacock, you are familiar with these ads.

-OTT specifically refers to delivering content over the internet to consumer-connected devices, including smartphones, tablets, laptops, desktops, and streaming media players like Roku.
-Advertisers and marketers use various OTT platforms to reach their target consumers with video ads played before, during, or after the main video content is viewed.
+OTT refers explicitly to delivering content over the internet to consumer-connected devices, including smartphones, tablets, laptops, desktops, and streaming media players like Roku.
+Advertisers and marketers use OTT platforms to reach their target consumers with video ads played before, during, or after viewing the main video content.

-The OTT ecosystem comprises several stakeholders, including content creators, distributors, tech platforms, and digital agencies.
-The key advantages of OTT advertising are its potential to reach a large audience with targeted messaging and its ability to generate real-time feedback that can be used to optimize future digital marketing strategies and campaigns.
+The OTT ecosystem comprises several stakeholders: content creators, distributors, media companies, tech platforms, and digital agencies.
+The key advantages of OTT advertising are its potential to reach a large audience with targeted messaging and its ability to generate real-time feedback that can optimize future digital marketing strategies and campaigns.

 About 15% of marketers surveyed were focused on trade shows in 2021.
-It makes sense that this number is also low, given that there just weren’t many trades shows even happening in 2021.
+It makes sense that this number is also low, given that there weren’t many trade shows in 2021.

 Trade shows and events are critical for B2B and tech brands.
 For many, it’s the one event where the sales pipeline is filled with new leads for a given quarter.